jupyter/notebook/README.md

 <a name="about"></a>
 ## About This Repository:

 Hey there!
-In This **forked** repository few contributions to Jupyter Notebook's UI to accommodate to the modifications underneath:
+In This **forked** repository are few contributions to Jupyter Notebook's UI to accommodate to the modifications underneath:

 * Redirecting the user to an existing notebook instead of the default dashboard.
 * Deleting some sub-items in the menu bar in the notebook file.